Katherine McNamara

 Manning

-Dr. Katherine (Katie) McNamara Manning is a Postdoctoral Scholar of Research Development at the Kent State University Environmental Science and Design Research Institute.
-She holds a PhD in Ecology and Evolutionary Biology from the Department of Biological Sciences at Kent State University, and is a certified Green Roof Professional.
+Dr. Katherine (Katie) McNamara Manning is a Postdoctoral Research Development Specialist at Kent State University's Environmental Science and Design Research Institute (ESDRI).
+She holds a PhD in Ecology and Evolutionary Biology from the Department of Biological Sciences at Kent State University, a BS in Environmental Biology/Zoology from the Department of Integrative Biology at Michigan State University, and is a certified Green Roof Professional.

 Her research has focused on biodiversity ecology in managed systems, with interests in investigating the effect of frame-of-reference on scientific findings.
 She is experienced in the research areas in beneficial insects, native bees, insect biodiversity, living architecture, community and urban ecology.